aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 * Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.
 * You will be logged out for any site you have checked.
 * This extension works best along side the adblocker [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).
-* With uBlock installed, [subscribe](https://www.fanboy.co.nz/filters.html) to the Fanboy's Enhanced Trackers List to block scripts from various paywall services.
+* With uBlock installed, [subscribe](https://www.fanboy.co.nz/filters.html) to the Fanboy's Enhanced Tracking List to block scripts from various paywall services (click `Add Enhanced Tracking list`).

 ### Bypass the following sites' paywalls with this extension